 Because I'm attempting to find the intrinsic value of Intel, a company with a fairly stable capital structure, I will use the FCFE approach to calculate and estimate Intel's FCF.

-Some analysts choose to use the simple FCF figure as it's very difficult to predict the net borrowing a company will have in the future, when we forecast free cash flow.
+Some analysts (myself included) choose to use the simple FCF calculation, instead of the complete FCFE calculation shown above, as it's very difficult to predict the net borrowing a company will have in the future.

 Below is the simple and most commonly used FCF formula approach:

-FCF (simple) = Cash flow from operations - CapEx
+FCF (simple) = Cash flow from operations - Capital expenditures (CapEx)

-The first thing you need when analyzing FCF is cash flow from operations, found in the cash flow statement.
+The first thing you need when analyzing FCF is cash flow from operations (aka cash from operations (CFO)), found in the cash flow statement.
 Then, you would subtract total capital expenditures (CapEx), also called the plant, property and equipment (PP&E) under the investing section on the cash flow statement.
-This would give you the simple FCF figure.
+This would give you the simple FCF number.

 Doing this for Intel gives me the following FCF numbers: